Public Engagement & Dialogue

-For our work with RRI, we organize and facilitate dialogues with the public on potentially controversial issues and those of immediate relevance to the HBP.
-The public engagement ensures that the society outside the HBP may influence how research is being made according to RRI principles.
-Furthermore, public engagement also actively informs citizens and stakeholders on the potentials within brain research and sheds light on some of the dilemmas that may arise.
+To inform the work with RRI, we organize and facilitate public engagement on potentially controversial issues of relevance to the HBP.
+Public engagement gives the society outside of the HBP a chance to influence how research is being made in accordance with RRI principles.
+Furthermore, public engagement also actively informs citizens and stakeholders on the potential within brain research and sheds light on potential ethical dilemmas and future societal benefits.

-Engagement methods are also central to our Community Building activities.
-Ensuring broad stakeholder dialogues and involvement are essential for a thriving community, which can make use of EBRAINS and support its further development.
+Engagement methods are central to our Community Building activities.
+Broad stakeholder dialogues and involvement support a thriving community, which can make use of EBRAINS and ensure its further development.

-Responding to ethical and societal issues can be challenging and may be so particularly in a research setting.
-We work to assist in creating understanding for researchers how they may utilise and implement public insights and opinions into their research planning and conduct, to heighten the benefit for society and the positive impact of their research.
+Responding to ethical and societal issues can be challenging, particularly in a research setting.
+We help researchers understand how they may utilise and implement public insight and opinions while planning and carrying out their research, helping them to heighten the positive impact and benefit for society.

 HBP public engagement activities aim at addressing concerns and opinions of EU citizens about social, ethical, cultural, and legal issues related to the HBP.
 With a stronger understanding of the perspectives of citizens, the HBP can communicate better and promote more responsible research that takes the publics’ perspectives into account.

-To understand the views and opinions of the public, the FT have designed and carried out a series of citizen engagement processes, that facilitates an informed discussion on neuroethical subjects identified by HBP researchers and the International Brain Initiative (IBI).
+To understand the views and opinions of the public, the FT have designed and carried out a series of citizen engagement processes, facilitating an informed discussion on neuroethical subjects of interest, identified by HBP researchers and the International Brain Initiative (IBI).

 Our work focuses on finding ways to design and embed responsible research practices into EBRAINS.
-A key object is to develop ´foresight´, which is the practice of making forward looks, of anticipating change.
-We will provide the project with foresight and reflection on short and long-term ethical and societal issues faced by the HBP and EBRAINS.
-We are working on a toolkit for EBRAINS to support RRI in practice, which is anticipatory and reflective by design, while also being easy for researchers to pick up – why HBP researchers from across the project are involved in its design through concluded and upcoming workshops.
-The intention of this toolkit is to provide the best possible framework for foresight and public engagement activities within EBRAINS prospectively.
-The toolkit should enhance preparedness for possible ethical concerns and dilemmas.
-It should empower all HBP stakeholders to reflect on their work, their role in their work, the works justification, and its potential implication.
+A key objective is to develop ´foresight´, which is the practice of looking ahead, to envision potential future developments and changes.
+FT provides HBP with such foresight and perspectives on short and long-term ethical and societal issues that may form roadblocks for the HBP and EBRAINS.
+FT is developing a toolkit for EBRAINS to support RRI in practice, which is anticipatory and reflective by design, while also being easy for researchers to pick up – why HBP researchers from across the project are involved in its design through concluded and upcoming workshops.
+The intention of this toolkit is to provide the best possible framework for foresight through public engagement activities.
+The toolkit enhances preparedness for possible ethical concerns and empowers HBP researchers and stakeholders to reflect on their work, their role in their work, and the work’s justification and broader implications.

-The FT is also leading the task on Inclusive Community Building, which has the ambition of creating the foundation for an expanding and self-sustaining community around the EBRAINS research infrastructure.
-The goal of Community Building will be to create greater benefit for society, by ensuring that a broad range of stakeholders are being engaged in the infrastructure, its development and the research being conducted.
+The FT is also leading the task on Inclusive Community Building, which is creating the foundation for a growing and self-sustaining community around the EBRAINS research infrastructure.
+The goal of community building is to create increase societal benefit, by ensuring that a broad range of stakeholders are engaged in the infrastructure, its development and the research being conducted.

-This work will ensure that a community is created across the scientific disciplines represented in the HBP, but also for external collaborators such as patient associations, clinicians, and industry.
-This infrastructure will be made up by the community, which will have members that are using the scientific tools and data of EBRAINS; however, it will also consist of stakeholders from e.g., industry, clinicians, patient associations and other associations, networks, and fonds.
-This will allow for novel collaborations and more end-user directed research.
+This work will ensure that a community is created across the scientific disciplines represented in the HBP, and will be comprised both of members that are using the scientific tools and data of EBRAINS and of a wider circle of relevant stakeholders, e.g., industry partners, clinicians, patient associations, relevant networks, and fonds, etc. Amongst other things, this will allow for novel collaborations and support end-user directed research.

 Visit the Danish Board of Technology website to learn more about this work.